 Bram Kuijer, M.S., Lab Manager

 Bram Kuijer earned his A.B. in Physics from Dartmouth College and worked as a process engineer at Corning.
 After taking a few Pharmacology courses out of interest, he returned to school and earned his Biology/Biochemistry degree from UNC at Greensboro and recently graduated with M.S. in Pharmaceutical Research.
 Bram works with all members of the lab as the point of contact for various departments and companies.
 His major research work in Philpot lab has been focused on investigating small molecules that can unsilence dormant copies of Mecp2.
 Bram is planning to earn a Ph.D. in Materials Science with a concentration in Nanomaterials in Drug Development.

 Marie Rougie, M.S., Research Technician

 Marie Rougie earned her Master degree in Pharmacology from University of Strasbourg in France in 2007.
 She previously gained a lot of experiences in using microscopy and maintaining mouse colonies.
 She joined Philpot lab as a research technician in 2015.
 Her work focuses on molecular aspects of research such as immunohistochemistry and western blot.
+Also, she has been working on the IMPG2 project.
 Outside of the lab, she enjoys rock climbing.